CS2103AUG2016-W11-C2/main/docs/UserGuide.md

   Agendum will show you a list of completed tasks. <br>

 * `list all`<br>
-  Agendum will show you a list of all tasks; this includes overdue, completed and uncompleted tasks. <br>
+  Agendum will show you a list of all tasks including overdue, completed and uncompleted tasks. <br>

 #### Finding tasks containing keywords: `find`